-We are Sulphur Springs Independent School District, an innovative, student-centered, familyoriented district, preparing ALL students to adapt and excel as citizens of a fast-changing world.
+We are Sulphur Springs Independent School District, an innovative, student-centered, family-oriented district, preparing ALL student to adapt and excel as citizens of a fast-changing world.

 In partnership with families and our community, we provide opportunities for ALL students to attain personal growth and become lifelong learners.